 Michael Gore is a professor of molecular breeding and genetics for nutritional quality, Liberty Hyde Bailey professor, and international professor of plant breeding and genetics at Cornell University.

 The Gore lab combines quantitative genetics, genomics, analytical chemistry and remote sensing to elucidate the genetic basis of complex trait variation in various crops, including maize, oat, cassava, cotton, sorghum, industrial rapeseed, and guayule.

 Outreach and Extension Focus

-Michael serves on the editorial boards of Crop Science, Theoretical and Applied Genetics, The Plant Phenome Journal, and Plant Breeding and Biotechnology, and served as the Chair for the Plant Breeding Coordinating Committee (SCC080)―the USDA-sponsored advisory group of representatives from land grant universities.
+Michael serves on the editorial boards of Theoretical and Applied Genetics, The Plant Phenome Journal, and Plant Breeding and Biotechnology, and served as the Chair for the Plant Breeding Coordinating Committee (SCC080)―the USDA-sponsored advisory group of representatives from land grant universities.

 Michael teaches PLBRG 4070 – Nutritional Quality Improvement of Food Crops and PLBRG 4110 – High-Throughput Plant Phenotyping.
 He also teaches two short courses at the Tucson Plant Breeding Institute in Tucson, Arizona and other international locations.

 Awards and Honors